 Dealing with athlete’s foot can be both uncomfortable and frustrating.
 At ModPod Podiatry, we understand the importance of effective treatment to get you back on your feet.
 With numerous antifungal creams available in Australia, choosing the right one can be overwhelming.
 Let’s explore some of the major brands to help you make an informed decision.
+Our Sydney podiatrists at Dee Why, Mosman, Rose Bay, North Ryde, and CBD are always available if over-the-counter treatments aren’t resolving your symptoms.

 Understanding Athlete’s Foot